aaboungab/DevOps-Core-Practical-Project/README.md

 <a name="improve"></a>
 ## Future Improvements
-* Adding an Email server into my Jenkins CI pipeline
+* Adding an Email server into my Jenkins CI pipeline to send build notifications
 * Use of Database to show the user the history of generated players and most recent player generated